mriganksagar/cv/modules/education.typ

 logo: "../src/logos/dtu-logo.png",
 description: list(
 [CGPA: 8.0],
-[Lab Internship: Simulated networks and its load to develop optimised routing for Software Defined Networks], [Major Project: Software development approach using ontologies to easily document and maintain the software system], )
+[Lab Internship: Simulated networks and its load to study and optimise routing for Software Defined Networks], [Major Project: Software development approach using ontologies to easily document and maintain the software system], )
 )